Showing posts with label backpacking. Show all posts

 Keep a Journal

-Travelling alone can bea very reflective time in your life, and many people say they travel to “figure out what they’re doing”.
+Travelling alone can be a very reflective time in your life, and many people say they travel to “figure out what they’re doing”.
 Although you might not get the answer to that question, you will certainly have a lot of time to think.
 Taking a train alone,having a meal alone, or even waking up in a hostel after everyone’s checked out: you are surrounded with as much alone time as you seek.
-I always like to keep adiary so that when I have an epiphany about something, or even just want to make a note about the name of the amazing food I ate for dinner, I can.
-To look back on old travel journals is a great experience, and it can be a conversation starter with other travellers.
+I always like to keep a diary so that when I have an epiphany about something, or even just want to make a note about the name of the amazing food I ate for dinner, I can.
+To look back on old travel journals is a great pleasure, and sitting with a journal can be a conversation starter with other travellers.
 I can’t even count the number of times I’ve been sitting in a hostel bar writing in my diary when someone comes up and asks what I’m writing.

 I never travel without my diary.One should always have